PANTHEON | New Plans Launch and Purchasing Experience

 This tester rated the value a 4/5 in this example not displaying the specs with the Performance Plan.

-The same tester who chose the exact same plan in a later question decreased the value they received to a 3/5 in the example displaying the specs.
+The same tester who chose the exact same plan in a later question reported receiving lower value (3/5) in the version displaying the specs.

 In another user test, value actually increased to 5/5 for a tester who chose the Performance plan when they selected the size later, compared to 4/5 when they selected the size first.